Freedom from Addiction is Possible

 But there is help through counseling, medications, and other modes of treatment.
 Newer medications, such as naltrexone and Acamprosate, have opened the door for successful recovery.

 As America faces the opioid epidemic, we invite anyone struggling with opiate addictions (pain medicines or heroin) to get help.
 Many advancements in medicine have led to effective treatments for opiate addiction.

 Doctor Lofgran’s team has been successfully treating patients for opiate addiction since the early 2000’s.
 With the use of medications such as naltrexone and buprenorphine (including sublocade), many patients can live normal lives.
 Doctor Lofgran does not use Methadone to treat opiate addiction, but is happy to discuss other treatment options.

 Doctor Lofgran and his team do not treat chronic pain and will not use buprenorphine for pain management.
 However, there is good evidence that chronic pain will improve once a patient is free of opiate addiction.
 Doctor Lofgran and his team are more than willing to consult and propose a plan for individuals interested in getting off their chronic pain medications.

 Successful Treatment Requires Commitment

 Those who seek treatment must be committed to sobriety.
-Dr. Lofgran takes the treatment of addiction very seriously and is willing to do all he can to help his patients through the difficulties of addiction (including relapse).
+Doctor Lofgran takes the treatment of addiction very seriously and is willing to do all he can to help his patients through the difficulties of addiction (including relapse).
 He asks his patients to be as dedicated to their treatment as he is to them.
-Dr. Lofgran requires patients to be fully engaged and willing to participate in every aspect of the treatment program.
+Doctor Lofgran requires patients to be fully engaged and willing to participate in every aspect of the treatment program.
 This includes counseling, regular meetings, and appointments and may include other components of a holistic approach to treatment, such as acupuncture, massage therapy, and hypnosis.